 In Arizona, a felony conviction suspends a citizen’s right to vote until civil rights have been restored.
 So, what does this mean for you?

 If you have only one felony conviction, the law is simple.
-However, the law is more complicate for those with multiple convictions.
+However, the law is more complicated for those with multiple convictions.

 If you have a felony conviction in Arizona, it does not mean that you must give up your constitutional right to vote.
 When you exercise your right to vote, you have the power to help make a difference in shaping your community.